-“La casa” is how we say the house in Spanish and “una casa” usually has several habitaciones or rooms in Spanish.
-Have you ever heard the question ¿Cómo es tu casa?
-Well, this is a common question to ask what your house is like in Spanish.
+LA CASA is how we say the house in Spanish and a house usually has several habitaciones or rooms in Spanish.
+The question ¿Cómo es tu casa? often used to ask what your house is like in Spanish.
 It is always good to know how to describe rooms in Spanish and why not some parts of the house, even if it is not your own house (casa).
-In this lesson you will learn the most common Spanish adjectives and expressions to describe rooms and parts of the house in Spanish, as well as how to use “Hay” (there is/ there are in Spanish) to talk about the things in a specific place.
+In this lesson you will learn the most common Spanish adjectives and expressions we use to describe rooms and parts of a house in Spanish, as well as how to use HAY (there is/ there are in Spanish) to talk about the things in a specific place.